dragonflypl/web-wiki/react.md

 ### Class Component

-> Use them only when you have a state to manage or personalized event handlers
+> Use them only when you have a state to manage or personalized event handlers or need lifecyclehooks or access to DOM is needed or may child functions (for performance reasons, so that they're on prototype.
+In function components child functions would be created for each component thus bloating the memory)

 Apart from props, it can have private internal state.
 State can be changed, props not!
 Class component can change only its internal state.